yesauthor/java/README.md

-How to use the calculator:
+How to use the calculator: (Note: Type the word in the quotation marks, do not include the quotation marks.)

-Type circle to calculate circle formulas,
+1. Type "circle" to calculate circle formulas,

+1a.
+Options for "circle" are: "simple" or "rad"

+1b.
+Options for "rad" are "rads" or "deg"

-Type simple to calculate simple formulas,
+2. Type "simple" to calculate simple formulas,

+2a. "add" for addition

+2b. "subtract" for subtraction

+2c. "multiply" for multiplication

+2d. "divide" for division

+2e. "compare" for comparisons between two numbers

-Type euler to calculate the sum of n natural numbers formula,
+3. Type "euler" to calculate the sum of n natural numbers formula,

-Type evenodd to determine whether or not a number is odd or even,
+4. Type "evenodd" to determine whether or not a number is odd or even,

-Type multiple to determine whether or not a number is a multiple of another,
+5. Type "multiple" to determine whether or not a number is a multiple of another,

-Type slope to calculate the slope of the line between two points,
+6. Type "slope" to calculate the slope of the line between two points,

-Type exp to calculate exponents, exponential functions and logarithms,
+7. Type "exp" to calculate exponents, exponential functions and logarithms,

+7a. "exp" for exponents

+7b. "sqrt" for square roots

+7c. "log" for logarithms

+7d. "ycoord" for the y coordinate of an exponential function

+7e. "xcoord" for the x coordinate of an exponential function

-Type pythag to calculate Pythagorean Theorem,
+8. Type "pythag" to calculate Pythagorean Theorem,

+8a. "side" to calculate a side length

+8b. "hypot" to calculate hypotenuse

-Type cossintan to calculate tangent, sine, and cosine (and their opposites),
+9. Type "cossintan" to calculate tangent, sine, and cosine (and their opposites),

-Type quad to calculate quadratic equations,
+10. Type "quad" to calculate quadratic equations,

+10a. "rootstan" to find the roots in standard form.

-Type intr to calculate compounded interest formulas,
+11. Type "intr" to calculate compounded interest formulas,

+11a. "fixed" to do fixed interest rates

+11b. "dynam" to do dynamic interest rates

-Type bmi to calculate BMI,
+12. Type "bmi" to calculate BMI,

-Type gpa to calculate GPA,
+13. Type "gpa" to calculate GPA,

-Type stats to calculate statistics,
+14. Type "stats" to calculate statistics,

+14a. "data" to organize data and calculate stats related to it

+14b. "prob" to calculate probability

+14c. "zscore" to calculate zscore without a data set but with correlating variables

+14d. "iqr" to calculate iqr without a data set but with correlating variables

-Type rng to use the random number generator
+15. Type "rng" to use the random number generator